Sepera-okeq/DDS-Evrika-Plugin/README.md

 ### Step 4: Enable the Plugin

-- After restart, go to `Tools -> Scripts -> DDSEvrikaPlugin` to verify that the plugin is available in the Krita interface.
+- After restart, go to `Tools -> Scripts -> DDSEvrikaPlugin` to ensure that the plugin is available.

 ## Alternative Installation

-### Step 1: Download the Plugin (No ImageMagick include in archive)
+### Step 1: Without ImageMagick included in the archive

 - Download the latest plugin version from [the official release page](https://github.com/Sepera-okeq/DDS-Evrika-Plugin/releases/latest).